ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

 ### Using `addon.tab.displayNoneWhileDisabled` (`dynamicDisable`)
 We use `addon.tab.displayNoneWhileDisabled` to hide an image when the addon gets disabled.
 We create a button to hide the image when clicked, and the image succesfully gets hidden, even if the addon is enabled.
-We also set the `display` CSS property of the image to `flex` when visible, even tho that is not the default value for images.
+We also set the `display` CSS property of the image to `flex` when visible, even though that is not the default value for images.
 ```js
   /* userscript.js */
   const img = document.createElement("img");